 Whit Monday

-Whit Monday is not only a holiday, but a deeply-rooted religious festival in Barcelona, held on June 9th.
-With many names (Cinquagesma, Pentecostès, Pasqua de Pentecosta, Segona Pasqua, Pasqua Granada, etc.) and many different forms of celebration in Catalunya, Whit Monday honors the Holy Ghost’s apparition before the disciples on the 50th day following Christ’s Resurrection.
+Whit Monday is not only a holiday, but a deeply-rooted religious festival in Barcelona, held on 9th June.
+With many names (Cinquagesma, Pentecostès, Pasqua de Pentecosta, Segona Pasqua, Pasqua Granada, etc.) and many different forms of celebration in Catalunya, Whit Monday honours the Holy Ghost’s apparition before the disciples on the 50th day following Christ’s Resurrection.

 The festival begins on Saturday morning with a musical parade or a ‘cercavila,’ and lasts until Monday night.
 Throughout Whit Weekend, retired choir groups sing through the streets in decorative clothing, jewelry, sunglasses, and hats.
 Reflecting the cultural origins of sea trade in Barceloneta, the groups also carry wooden objects like oars, tridents, and harpoons.